josephkilatya/PhisherMan/README.md

 7. **Module Documentation**: Explains each component's purpose
 8. **Legal Compliance**: Important disclaimers and usage guidelines

-The README now provides a complete guide for users to install, configure, and use your Email-Studio application effectively.
+The README now provides a complete guide for users to install, configure, and use your PhisherMan application effectively.